-BACKGROUND CHECKS FOR COMMUNITY-ENGAGED COURSES
+BACKGROUND CHECKS FOR CONTEXTUAL EDUCATION

-Students in community-engaged courses, such as Internship and CPE, are in positions of power and authority and may be working in relationship with uniquely vulnerable populations.
+Students in contextual education, such as Internship and CPE, are in positions of power and authority and may be working in relationship with uniquely vulnerable populations.
 Therefore, in order to support safe communities, model appropriate ethical practices, and protect Iliff from liability, students must complete an approved background check before beginning any community-engaged course.

 The background check includes review by an outside agency of federal, multi-state, and county criminal records, and the sex offender registry.
 Iliff is particularly concerned with crimes of violence, other forms of exploitation of the vulnerable, misuse of power, or ethical breaches of trust.

 The background check process is completed in the quarter prior to starting Internship or CPE, and placement is contingent on an approved background check.
 Students may also be required to complete a background check at the request and evaluation of their Internship site or CPE center.
-This is separate from the Iliff background check and neither screening may be substituted for the other.
+This is separate from the Iliff background check and neither screening may be substituted for the other, nor will Iliff share results of a student background check with another organization.